revopush/code-push/README.md

 To start integrating CodePush into your project, visit our [documentation](https://docs.microsoft.com/en-us/appcenter/distribution/codepush/).
 If you're interested in contributing or building the SDK from source, follow the steps below.

+## Visual Studio App Center CodePush Standalone Version

+For teams or organizations looking to self-host CodePush, we now offer the [CodePush Standalone Version](https://github.com/microsoft/code-push-server) which is compatible with this SDK.
+It allows you to set up and manage CodePush as a self-hosted service, giving you more control over your infrastructure and data.
+Visit the repository for installation instructions, usage guides, and more.

 ## Dev Setup

 * Install [Node.js](https://nodejs.org/)